tls-md/tls-md/TLS/Concepts/SERVANT.md

 HUMBLE ASSISTANT in a HOME or OFFICE.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The general word for a servant is chén 臣.
+1. The general word for a servant is chén [[臣]].
 But the meaning of this term is typically general.
 See SUBJECT.
-2. Shì 仕 is a permanent employee of some status, normally a literate person.
+2. Shì [[仕]] is a permanent employee of some status, normally a literate person.
-3. Lì 吏 is an executive official.
+3. Lì [[吏]] is an executive official.
-4. Huàn 宦 refers at an early stage to the person in charge of the servant corps in a household; in imperial times the word came to refer to the head of the imperial household.
+4. Huàn [[宦]] refers at an early stage to the person in charge of the servant corps in a household; in imperial times the word came to refer to the head of the imperial household.
 In later Han times the word came to refer to eunuchs.
-5. Zǎi 宰 refers to the position of the head of a senior household in early times, in charge of the various huàn 宦.
+5. Zǎi [[宰]] refers to the position of the head of a senior household in early times, in charge of the various huàn [[宦]].
 The title was also used in the imperial hierarchy as a vague bureaucratic title, translatable perhaps as "political secretary".
 ##
 HUANG JINGUI 2006
 HUMAN AFFAIRS 49. 奴僕。